 This is an annual event at the beginning of each school year when teachers can introduce themselves and their classroom to you.
-Parents are invited to attend through a letter from the Principal.
+Parents are invited to attend through a letter from the Head of Schools.

 BACK TO SCHOOL BASH & INTERNATIONAL FESTIVAL